puppylinux-woof-CE/puppylinux-woof-CE.github.io/index.md

-Puppy Linux is **a collection of multiple Linux distributions**, built on the _same shared principles_, built _using the same set of tools_, built on top of a _unique set of puppy specific applications and configurations_ and generally speaking provide _consistent behaviours and features
+Puppy Linux is **a collection of multiple Linux distributions**, built on the _same shared principles_, built _using the same set of tools_, built on top of a _unique set of puppy specific applications and configurations_ and to generally provide consistent behaviours and features

 The [Puppy Linux History](history.html#family) of the different operating systems.